blmstrm/loudmoauth/README.md

 ##A bit more detail
 ###oauth-params map
-To configure each provider one needs to provide a map of parameters describing the oauth-service.
+To configure each provider one needs to provide a map of parameters describing the oauth2 service.
 They are as follows:

-`:base-url` defines the root of the url of where our oauth api is located.
+`:base-url` defines the root of the url of where our oauth2 api is located.

 `:auth-endpoint` defines the part that has to be added to the `:base-url` create the full authorization url.